nelson-yao/W205_exercise2/README.md

 ```
 git clone https://github.com/seriousNel/W205_exercise2.git
 ```
+The folder contains all of the streaming scripts and serving scripts

 ### Database setup

 After starting the instance, using the pre-baked instance for exercise 2.
 Make sure postgres is installed.